 Funded by a levy on the first sale of seafood in the UK, our work makes a huge difference.
 It keeps fishermen safe, supports sustainable sourcing, helps businesses work efficiently, and boosts the nation’s health.
 We tackle everything from research to campaigns, insights to training – whatever we can do to give our industry the support it needs.
 Visit our website www.seafish.org or follow us on Twitter @seafishUK and LinkedIn.

-The SFF is a democratically constituted industry group set up in 1973 and its key aims are:
+The Scottish Fishermen’s Federation is a democratically constituted industry group set up in 1973 and its key aims are:

-- To preserve and promote the collective interests of the Scottish Fishermen’s Federation constituent associations.
+- Promoting and protecting the collective interests of the Scottish Fishermen’s Federation Constituent Associations.

-We have eight constituent associations within the Federation, with over 400 vessels within their membership, representing a wide range of fishing businesses, both inshore and offshore and catching a wide range of fish and shellfish species.
-The value at first landing of the Scottish fishing industry in 2018 was just under £0.6 billion.
-Scottish vessels account for 58% of value and 63% of landings of all fish caught by UK vessels.
+We have eight Constituent Associations within the Federation, with over 400 vessels within their membership, representing a wide range of fishing businesses, both inshore and offshore and catching a wide range of fish and shellfish species.